adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 However, it could lead to some strange (mental) situations.
-For example, as proposed by [Ned Block (1980)](https://conservancy.umn.edu/bitstream/handle/11299/185298/9_12Block.pdf?sequence=1), lets regroup as many human beings than neurons in a human brain, and make these humans interacts with each other like neurons.
+For example, as proposed by [Ned Block (1980)](https://conservancy.umn.edu/bitstream/handle/11299/185298/9_12Block.pdf?sequence=1), let’s regroup as many human beings as neurons in a human brain, and make these humans interacts with each other like neurons.
-With a functionalist position, we should claim that this among of human beings simulates a human brain, so all the sub-functions of a human brain, including consciousness.
+With a functionalist position, we should claim that this group of human beings simulates a human brain, so all the sub-functions of a human brain, including consciousness.
-Therefore, we should claim that this among of human beings is also conscious.
+Therefore, we should claim that this group of human beings is also conscious.
-Furthermore, we should claim the same thing for water network with pipes interacting with each other like neurons of a human brain interacts.
+Furthermore, we should claim the same thing for a water network with pipes interacting with each other like neurons of a human brain interacts.

-In addition, with such phylosophical positionning, we should be careful about our tendency to anthropomorphized everything.
+In addition, with such a philosophical positioning, we should be careful about our tendency to anthropomorphize everything.
-Unlike Blake Lemoine, who wanted too much to see human-like consciousness in LaMDA, we should remember that an AI conscious will probably be totally different to our vision of consciousness.
+Unlike Blake Lemoine, who wanted too much to see human-like consciousness in LaMDA, we should remember that an AI consciousness will probably be totally different from our vision of consciousness, influenced by our own experiment of consciousness.
-In the same way it is impossible for a human being to know exactly [what is like to be a bat](http://www.esalq.usp.br/lepse/imgs/conteudo_thumb/What-Is-It-Like-to-Be-a-Bat-1.pdf), to experiment the world like a whale, to
+In the same way, it is impossible for a human being to know exactly [what is like to be a bat](http://www.esalq.usp.br/lepse/imgs/conteudo_thumb/What-Is-It-Like-to-Be-a-Bat-1.pdf), to experiment the world like a whale, to